ArduPilot/ardupilot_wiki/plane/source/docs/training-mode.rst

 TRAINING mode is ideal for teaching students manual R/C control.
 It gives users complete control over the rudder and throttle, but clips the maximum roll and maximum/minimum pitch to certain limits which cannot be exceeded.
-Starting from Plane 3.4, TRAINING mode also restricts plane roll to the :ref:`Stall Prevention <stall-prevention>` roll limits.
+TRAINING mode also restricts plane roll to the :ref:`Stall Prevention <stall-prevention>` roll limits.

 More specifically: